LuxySs-Evr5/RaquetteBaballe/README.md

 - `r` : Reset the high score to 0 (also saves to the file)
 - `←` : Move to the previous level
 - `→` : Move to the next level
+- `a` : Reset the current level
 - `espace` : Shoot a laser when available
 - `q` : Quit the game

 ## Game Bonus
 There are several bonuses available in the game.
-They will be displayed with a letter in the brick containing the bonus.
+They will be displayed with the letter `B` in the brick containing the bonus.
 You have to collect the bonus with the racket.
 Here is a list of the different bonuses :
-- `L` to shoot a lazer with `espace`.
-- `C` to catch the ball and release the ball with `espace`.
-- `S` to slow down the speed of the ball.
+- Reduce the ball's speed
-- `E` to increase the width of the racket.
+- Expand the racket's width
-- `V` to add a life.
+- Gain an extra life
-- `I` to divide the ball into 3 instances of itself.
-When this bonus is activate, no other bonus can fall.
+- Split the ball into three instances of itself.
+When this bonus is active, no other bonuses will drop